RedDuck-Software/midas-contracts/docgen/index.md

 function cancelDepositRequest(uint256 requestId) external
 ```

-cancels deposit request by a given `requestId`.
+cancels the deposit request by a given `requestId`
+and transfers all the tokens locked for this request back
+to the user.
-can be called only from permissioned actor
+can be called only from vault`s admin

-_deletes request by a given `requestId` from storage
+_reverts existing deposit request by a given `requestId`,
-and fires the event_
+deletes it from the storage and fires the event_

 #### Parameters